 After heating the spa water to the desired set point, the heater is turned off, but the filtration pump remains on for a certain amount of time to ensure adequate cooling of the heating element in order to prolong the useful life of the heater.
 The heater icon flashes during this time.

 PUMP 1 FUNCTION

-Press this pad to activate the pump
+Press this key (JET or JET 1) to activate the pump

 1st press - low speed (indicator light flashes) 2nd press - high speed (indicator light on solid) 3rd press - turns off (indicator light off)